patobottos/wordle/README.md

 I would like to acknowledge the following for their support and contributions to this project:

 - [Harry Wolff's](https://www.youtube.com/watch?v=t_omcJmOQ_k) detailed explanation on his Reacdle creation process. ✨
-- [Dictionary API ](https://dictionaryapi.dev/), whose mission is to provide users with an API that they can use to build a game, learning application, or next-generation speech and text technology. 📚
+- [Dictionary API](https://dictionaryapi.dev/), whose mission is to provide users with an API that they can use to build a game, learning application, or next-generation speech and text technology. 📚
 - [Lottie Files](https://lottiefiles.com/), for creating and sharing such beautiful amimations! 🎉
 - My family for their unwavering support and encouragement. ❤️